 · End strong: Be prepared and hit it.
 Walk off to applause.
 Be very careful using the “moral of the story” ending.
 The audience is smart, and no one likes to be preached at.

 Episodes of Untold Stories will occur periodically throughout the year.
 Each episode will feature a different theme.
-Continuing into the fall, The Palmer Museum of History and Art will be sponsoring its fifth episode around the theme, “Reunions, Revivals, Redemption.”
-The deadline for story submissions is September 4, 2017.
+Continuing into the fall, The Palmer Museum of History and Art will be sponsoring its fifth episode around the theme, “Surviving” The deadline for story submissions is January 10, 2018.
 Only seven Alaskan bards will be selected so be sure to submit your stories early to be considered for this epic event!